act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 #### Inapplicable Example 2

-An empty value for the `lang` attribute is ignored, as the rule only applies to `lang` attributes that are not empty ("").
+This `article` element which has a `lang` attribute is empty ("") and is not applicable to the rule.

 ```html
 <html>